Constraints on active-sterile neutrino transition magnetic moments from low-energy electronic recoils at direct detection experiments: Introduction

-The discovery of neutrino oscillations~\cite{Super-Kamiokande:1998kpq, SNO:2001kpb, SNO:2002tuh} provides compelling evidence that neutrinos possess nonzero masses.
-This observation stands in clear contrast to the prediction of the SM, in which neutrinos are massless because only left-handed neutrinos participate in weak interactions.
-Explaining this phenomenon therefore requires an extension of the SM.
 In many BSM frameworks, the mechanisms that generate neutrino masses invoke the existence of additional heavy neutral leptons, commonly referred to as sterile neutrinos~\cite{Pontecorvo:1967fh, Kusenko:2009up, Dasgupta:2021ies}.
-The sterile neutrino hypothesis is further motivated by its potential to resolve several anomalies observed in short-baseline oscillation and reactor facilities, including MiniBooNE \cite{MiniBooNE:2010idf}, MicroBooNE \cite{Arguelles:2021meu}, and LSND \cite{LSND:1997vun}.
+The sterile neutrino hypothesis is motivated by its potential to resolve several anomalies observed in short-baseline oscillation and reactor facilities, including MiniBooNE \cite{MiniBooNE:2010idf}, MicroBooNE \cite{Arguelles:2021meu}, and LSND \cite{LSND:1997vun}.
 The proposed particle, capable of explaining these anomalies, would typically possess mass in the eV scale, with a possible connection to nucleosynthesis processes in core-collapse supernovae \cite{McLaughlin:1999pd, Xiong:2019nvw}.
 Furthermore, sterile neutrinos in the higher mass regime have been proposed as viable dark matter candidates \cite{Dodelson:1993je}.
-Beyond these contexts, the sterile neutrino framework has been extensively studied in various theoretical scenarios, including its role in inducing effective neutrino magnetic moments \cite{Balantekin2014}, connections to extra dimensions \cite{Khan:2022bcl}, and its influence on the early universe's thermal history and evolution \cite{Mirizzi:2012we}.
+Beyond these contexts, the sterile neutrino framework has been extensively studied in various theoretical scenarios, including its role in inducing effective neutrino magnetic moments \cite{Balantekin2014}, connections to CP violation \cite{Balaji:2020oig}, extra dimensions \cite{Khan:2022bcl}, effective field theory \cite{Duarte:2023tdw}, and its influence on the early universe's thermal history and evolution \cite{Mirizzi:2012we}.